lailaadranly/Lightning-Components/README.md

-# Work
+# Salesforce Lightning Components
-Salesforce Lightning Components and Apex wrritten code.
+Here I have listed some Salesforce Lightning Components I have created and worked on.